-1. Where waterbath stunners are used to stun poultry, the level of the water must be adjustable in order to ensure that there is good contact with the bird's head.

-The strength and duration of the current used in this case will be determined by the competent authority so as to ensure that the animal is immediately rendered unconscious and remains so until death.
+(i) Where waterbath stunners are used to stun poultry, the level of the water must be adjustable in order to ensure that there is good contact with the bird's head.
+The strength and duration of the current used in this case will be determined by the Veterinary Services so as to ensure that the animal is immediately rendered unconscious and remains so until death.

+(ii) Where poultry are stunned in groups in a waterbath, a voltage sufficient to produce a current strong enough to ensure that every bird is stunned must be maintained.

+(iii) Appropriate measures must be taken to ensure that the current passes properly, in particular good electrical contacts and wetting the shackle-to-leg contact.

+(iv) Waterbaths for poultry must be adequate in size and depth for the type of bird being slaughtered, and must not overflow at the entrance.
+The electrode which is immersed in the water must extend the length of the waterbath.

+(v) If necessary, manual backup must be available.

+4. EXPOSURE TO CARBON DIOXIDE

-- 2. Where poultry are stunned in groups in a waterbath, a voltage sufficient to produce a current strong enough to ensure that every bird is stunned must be maintained. - 3.
-Appropriate measures must be taken to ensure that the current passes properly, in particular good electrical contacts and wetting the shackle-to-leg contact. - 4.
-Waterbaths for poultry must be adequate in size and depth for the type of bird being slaughtered, and must not overflow at the entrance.
-The electrode which is immersed in the water must extend the length of the waterbath. - 5.
-If necessary, manual back-up must be available. - 4.
-Exposure to carbon dioxide - 1.
-The concentration of carbon dioxide for stunning pigs must be at least 70 % by volume. - 2.
-The chamber in which pigs are exposed to the gas, and the equipment used for conveying the pigs through it, must be so designed, constructed and maintained as to avoid injury to the pigs and compression of the chest and enable them to remain upright until they lose consciousness.
-Adequate lighting must be provided in the conveying mechanism and the chamber to allow pigs to see other pigs or their surroundings. - 3.
-The chamber must be fitted with devices for measuring the gas concentration at the point of maximum exposure and for giving a clearly visible and audible warning if the concentration of carbon dioxide falls below the required level. - 4.
-Pigs must be placed in pens or containers in which they can see each other and conveyed into the gas chamber within 30 seconds from their entry into the installation.
+(a) The concentration of carbon dioxide for stunning pigs must be at least 70 % by volume.

+(b) The chamber in which pigs are exposed to the gas, and the equipment used for conveying the pigs through it, must be so designed, constructed and maintained as to avoid injury to the pigs and compression of the chest and enable them to remain upright until they lose consciousness.
+Adequate lighting must be provided in the conveying mechanism and the chamber to allow pigs to see other pigs or their surroundings.

+(c)The chamber must be fitted with devices for measuring the gas concentration at the point of maximum exposure and for giving a clearly visible and audible warning if the concentration of carbon dioxide falls below the required level.

+(d) Pigs must be placed in pens or containers in which they can see each other and conveyed into the gas chamber within 30 seconds from their entry into the installation.
 They must be conveyed as rapidly as possible from the entrance to the point of maximum concentration of the gas and must be exposed to it for long enough to ensure that they remain unconscious until they have been killed.

 III.
-SPECIFIC REOUIREMENTS FOR KILLING
+Specific requirements for killing

-1. Free bullet pistol or rifle

-These methods, which may be used to kill various species, in particular large farmed game and deer, are subject to authorization by the competent authority, which must ensure in particular that they are used by duly qualified staff and in compliance with the general provisions of Article 3 of this Directive.
+1. Free bullet pistol or rifle - these methods, which may be used to kill various species, in particular large farmed game and deer, are subject to authorisation by the Veterinary Services, which must ensure in particular that they are used by duly qualified staff and in compliance with the general provisions of regulation 3 of these regulations.

-2. Decapitation and dislocation of the neck

-These methods, which are to be used only for killing poultry, are subject to authorization by the competent authority, which must ensure in particular that they are used by duly qualified staff and in compliance with the general provisions of Article 3 to this Directive.
+2. Decapitation and dislocation of the neck - these methods, which are to be used only for killing poultry, are subject to authorisation by the Veterinary Services, which must ensure in particular that they are used by duly qualified staff and in compliance with the general provisions of regulation 3 to these regulations.

-3. Electrocution and carbon dioxide

-The competent authority may authorize the killing of various species by these methods provided that, in addition to the general provisions of Article 3, the specific provisions laid down in point II (3) and (4) of this Annex are complied with.
+3. Electrocution and carbon dioxide - the Veterinary Services may authorise the killing of various species by these methods provided that, in addition to the general provisions of regulation 3, the specific provisions laid down in Part II provisions 3 and 4 of this Schedule are complied with.
 It shall also, to achieve this, lay down the strength and duration of the current used and the concentration and length of exposure to carbon dioxide.